lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 This document defines the Static Context Header Compression (SCHC) framework, which provides both header compression and fragmentation functionalities.
 SCHC has been designed for Low Power Wide Area Networks (LPWAN).

+LPWAN technologies impose some strict limitations on traffic.
+For instance, devices sleep most of the time and may only receive data during short periods of time after transmission, in order to preserve battery.
+LPWAN technologies are also characterized by a greatly reduced data unit and/or payload size (see {{RFC8376}}).

 Header compression is needed for efficient Internet connectivity to the node within an LPWAN network.
-Some LPWAN networks properties can be exploited to get an efficient header compression:
+The following properties of LPWAN networks can be exploited to get an efficient header compression:

 * The network topology is star-oriented, which means that all packets between the same source-destination pair follow the same path.
 For the needs of this document, the architecture can simply be described as Devices (Dev) exchanging information with LPWAN Application Servers (App) through a Network Gateway (NGW).

 * Because devices embed built-in applications, the traffic flows to be compressed are known in advance.
-Indeed, new applications are less frequently installed in an LPWAN device, as they are in a computer or smartphone.
+Indeed, new applications are less frequently installed in an LPWAN device, than they are in a computer or smartphone.

 SCHC compression uses a Context (a set of Rules) in which information about header fields is stored.
 This Context is static: the values of the header fields and the actions to do compression/decompression do not change over time.
-This avoids complex resynchronization mechanisms.
-Indeed, downlink is often more restricted/expensive, perhaps completely unavailable {{RFC8376}}.
+This avoids the need for complex resynchronization mechanisms.
+Indeed, a return path may be more restricted/expensive, sometimes completely unavailable {{RFC8376}}.
 A compression protocol that relies on feedback is not compatible with the characteristics of such LPWANs.

 In most cases, a small Rule identifier is enough to represent the full IPv6/UDP headers.
 The SCHC header compression mechanism is independent of the specific LPWAN technology over which it is used.

-LPWAN technologies impose some strict limitations on traffic.
-For instance, devices are sleeping most of the time and may receive data during short periods of time after transmission to preserve battery.
-LPWAN technologies are also characterized by a greatly reduced data unit and/or payload size (see {{RFC8376}}).
-However, some LPWAN technologies do not provide fragmentation functionality; to support the IPv6 MTU requirement of 1280 bytes {{RFC8200}}, they require a fragmentation protocol at the adaptation layer below IPv6.
+Furthermore, some LPWAN technologies do not provide a fragmentation functionality; to support the IPv6 MTU requirement of 1280 bytes {{RFC8200}}, they require a fragmentation protocol at the adaptation layer below IPv6.
 Accordingly, this document defines an optional fragmentation/reassembly mechanism for LPWAN technologies to support the IPv6 MTU requirement.

 This document defines generic functionality and offers flexibility with regard to parameters settings